PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 17:56:53
+Last updated: 2024-04-02 17:57:26
-Random Quote: Knowing others is wisdom, knowing yourself is Enlightenment. - Laozi
+Random Quote: Stay away from what might have been and look at what will be. - Marsha Petrie Sue